-With all of our management information systems centralized in our corporate headquarters, any disruption or destruction of our system infrastructure would materially affect our business.
-This type of disaster is mitigated by our offsite storage and disaster recovery plans, but we would still incur business interruption which could impact our business for several weeks.
+With all of our management information systems centralized in our corporate headquarters, any disruption or destruction of our system infrastructure could materially affect our business.
+This type of disaster is mitigated by our offsite storage and disaster recovery plans, but we would still incur business interruption that may impact our business for several weeks.